shibampokerail/ImageClassification-Tensorflow/README.md

 # Image Classification Training with tensorflow

-This is a simple image classification project that classifies types of apparel.
+This is an image classification project that trains a model to classify types of apparel using tensorflow.

 Classifies the following images in the folder(imgDataSet):
 - Boys Apparel